Invest in long-term quality, not market blips

 For Canadian investors looking for crowdfunded real estate investments, you may be out of luck.
 In Canada, a handful of crowdfunding sites set up shop more than a decade ago and only a few remain.
 The biggest hurdle is that these private equity firms require investors to be accredited — in general, a person or household with assets worth more than $5 million and a net income of $200,000 or more.

 Instead, investors can consider other tangible assets, such a gold and silver.
 To learn how to invest in gold or silver, check out the Money.ca guides or consider opening a CIBC Investor's Edge account.
 This traditional bank is putting time and money behind providing tools to investors to learn more about the basics of investing and how to grow your skill and knowledge.
-For a limited time, new account holders get up to $100 in commission-free options until October 31, 2024.
+For a limited time, new account holders can get 100 free trades and as much as $4,500 in a cashback promo.

 Don't underestimate the power of pocket change